 Sari Fordham is a writer, professor, and environmental activist.
-Her memoir, Wait for God to Notice, narrates her childhood growing up in Uganda during and after Idi Amin’s dictatorship.
-Her work has appeared in Brevity, Chattahoochee Review, Baltimore Review, and Best of the Net, among others.
-She can be found at www.sarifordham.com.
+Her memoir, Wait for God to Notice, narrates her childhood in Uganda, during and after Idi Amin’s dictatorship.
+Her work has appeared in Brevity, Best of the Net, Baltimore Review, Booth, and Chattahoochee Review, among others.
+She teaches at SUNY Oswego and lives in upstate New York with her husband and daughter.

 Sign up for our newsletter to get submission announcements and stay on top of our best work.